captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 She spoke to me.
+---
+## JOHN:
 About the book.
+---
+## JOHN:
 She insists.
 ---
 ## HENRY:
 Well…
+--
+she was always wiser than you were.
 ---
-## HENRY:
+## JOHN:
-She was always wiser than you were.
+Ali.
 ---
 ## JOHN:
-Ali.
 What are you doing here, what brings you?
 ---
 ## ALICE:
 I don’t know.
+---
+## ALICE:
 I couldn’t think of anywhere else to be…
 ---
 ## FRUIT MERCHANT:
 Apples!
 Pears!
----
-## FRUIT MERCHANT:
 Figs and nuts!
 ---
 ## FRUIT MERCHANT:
-All the freshest apples, pears, figs and nuts!
+All the freshest!
+Apples, pears, figs and nuts!
 ---
 ## CRANE:
 Again, anything that is not the closest to Will’s mind and hand, we do not include.
+---
+## CRANE:
 If it is suspect, we don’t include it.
+---
+## CRANE:
 If it is written in too much collaboration, we do not include it.
 ---
 ## ISAAC:
 So, we lose *Two Noble Kinsman*?
 ---
 ## HENRY:
 With Fletcher?
----
-## HENRY:
+--
 Yes.
 ---
 ## ISAAC: